agrostar/zzapi-vscode/README.md

 ## Feedback, bugs and feature requests

-To appreaciate, give us a star in the GitHub repo: https://github.com/agrostar/zzapi-vscode
+To appreaciate, give us a star in the GitHub repo: https://github.com/agrostar/zzapi-vscode and/or in the VS Code marketplace: https://marketplace.visualstudio.com/items?itemName=AgroStar.zzapi

 For bugs, improvements and feature requests, create a new issue here: